Towards the analytic theory of Potential Energy Curves for diatomic molecules. Studying He${}_2^+$ and LiH diatomics as illustration: Conclusions

 \section{Conclusions}

 In studying the electronic Hamiltonian for diatomic molecule the domain of small and large internuclear distances can be explored in sufficiently easy manner without performing massive numerical calculations.
-Straightforward interpolation between these two domains by using (generalized) two-point Pade approximations, involving a few points in $R$ of order 1\,a.u. around minimum of the PEC found via {\it ab initio} calculations, leads to amazingly accurate analytic formulas for potential curves.
-In this formalism hetero- $(A+B)$ and homo-nuclear $(A+A)$ dimers are conceptually different: latter ones contain exponentially small terms at large distances due to tunneling between two identical Coulomb wells in addition to multipole expansion.
+Straightforward interpolation between these two domains by using (generalized) two-point Pad\'e approximations, involving a few points in $R$ of order 1\,a.u. around minimum of the PEC found via {\it ab initio} calculations, leads to amazingly accurate analytic formulas for potential curves.
+In this formalism hetero- $(A+B)$ and homo-nuclear $(A+A)$ diatomics are conceptually different: latter ones contain exponentially small terms at large distances due to tunneling between two identical Coulomb wells, that appears in addition to multipole expansion.
 It results to the general formula for the approximating the potential curve,

-where $n,m,p,q$ are integers, see below, $D_0, S_0$ as well as numbers $(p,q)$ depend on the dimer under investigation.
-It excludes the existence of universal formulas for the potential curves of dimers for the {\it entire} domain of $R$, which is in agreement with conclusions drawn in the book by Goodisman \cite{Goodis:1961}, but proclaimed opposite in \cite{XG:2005}.
-However, if we consider hetero-nuclear dimers the second term in (\ref{general}) disappears, we arrive at (\ref{Pade})
+where $n,m=n+3(5),p,q$ are integers, see below, $Z_A,Z_B$ and $M_A,M_B$ are charges and masses of nuclei A,B, respectively, $\de$ is the Kronecker symbol, $D_0, S_0=\al R$ as well as numbers $(p,q)$ depend on the diatomics under investigation.
+In general, the parameters of the Pade approximants depend significantly on the diatomics we study.
+It excludes the existence of universal formulas for the potential curves of diatomics for the {\it entire} domain of $R$, which is in agreement with conclusions drawn in the book by Goodisman \cite{Goodis:1961}, but proclaimed opposite in \cite{XG:2005}.